+(millions of euro)

+30.09.2014

+Tier 2 Capital (T2)

+T2 Instruments 10,385

+Minority interests 8

-(millions of euro) 30.06.2014 Tier 2 Capital (T2) T2 Instruments 9,706 Minority interests 9 Excess of provisions over expected losses eligible (excess reserve) 178 Tier 2 capital before regulatory adjustments 9,893 Tier 2 Capital (T2): Regulatory adjustments T2 instruments of financial sector entities where the institution does not have a significant investment, held directly, indirectly and synthetically T2 instruments of financial sector entities where the institution has a significant investment, held directly, indirectly and -180 synthetically Positive or negative elements - other Total regulatory adjustments to Tier 2 (T2) -180 Total adjustments in the transitional period, including minority interests (T2) -654 T2 instruments eligible for grandfathering 402 Tier 2 Capital (T2) - Total
+Excess of provisions over expected losses eligible (excess reserve) 178

+Tier 2 capital before regulatory adjustments 10,571

+Tier 2 Capital (T2): Regulatory adjustments

+T2 instruments of financial sector entities where the institution does not have a significant investment, held directly, indirectly and synthetically T2 instruments of financial sector entities where the institution has a significant investment, held directly, indirectly and -

+synthetically -179

+Positive or negative elements - other -

+Total regulatory adjustments to Tier 2 (T2) -179

+Total adjustments in the transitional period, including minority interests (T2) -711

+T2 instruments eligible for grandfathering 402

+Tier 2 Capital (T2) - Total 10,083

 The details of instruments making up Tier 2, including those eligible for grandfathering, are provided in the following table.

-In particular, note that, during the course of the second quarter of 2014, Intesa Sanpaolo S.p.A. launched a subordinated benchmark Tier 2 bond issue for 2 billion US dollars exclusively targeting the U.S. and Canadian markets.
-It is a 10-year, fixed-rate issue under the U.S.\$ Medium Term Notes Programme of Intesa Sanpaolo.
+In particular, note that:

+- during the course of the second quarter of 2014, Intesa Sanpaolo S.p.A. launched a subordinated benchmark Tier 2 bond issue for 2 billion US dollars exclusively targeting the U.S. and Canadian markets.
+It is a 10-year, fixed-rate issue under the U.S.D.
+Medium Term Notes Programme of Intesa Sanpaolo.
 The coupon, payable semi-annually in arrears on 26 June and 26 December of each year from and including 26 December 2014 up to the maturity date, is equal to 5.017% per annum.
-The reoffer price was set at 100%.
+The re-offer price was set at 100%.
 The total spread for the investor is equal to the yield of the 10-year U.S. Treasury Bill plus 240 basis points per annum.
-The settlement date was 26 June 2014.
+The settlement date was 26 June 2014; - on 8 September 2014 Intesa Sanpaolo launched 1 billion euro subordinated Tier 2 benchmark bond on the Euromarket targeting the international markets.
+It is a 12-year, fixed-rate issue under the Euro Medium Term Notes Programme of Intesa Sanpaolo.
+The coupon, payable in arrears on 15 September of each year from and including 15 September 2015 up to the maturity date, is equal to 3.928% per annum.
+The re-offer price was set at 100%.
+The yield to maturity is equivalent to the 12-year midswap rate plus 260 basis points.
+The settlement date was 15 September 2014.